ScottHarris17/Bassoon/README.md

 Develop, organize, and deploy vision science experiments.
 Bassoon is a python based GUI and API to easily manage and deploy visual stimuli.
 While the stimuli included with this project rely on <a href = 'www.psychopy.org'>Psychopy</a>, other stimulus frameworks can in theory be used with local copies of Bassoon.

 <h2>Installation</h2>
-As currently packaged, Bassoon relies on python 3 and the Psychopy libraries.
+Bassoon relies on python 3 and the Psychopy libraries.
 It is possible to launch Bassoon by simply running Bassoon/src/main.py as long as main.py can see Psychopy.
 That said, other installation techniques are recommended for ease of use with developing custom stimuli.

 <h3>Installing with Anaconda</h3>
 The easiest way to make sure your machine has all the dependencies that are required to run Bassoon is to install Psychopy as an Anaconda environment.